pabsantos/tama_project/report.typ

   caption: "Study scenario"
 ) <fig-area>

+From the selected OD zones it was possible to load the street network graph using the `osmnx` python package (CITATION).
+The graph object considered the network from November 2025.
+The flood occurrence locations were also loaded as point objects, from the DIRECT CITATION. @fig-flood presents the loaded street network and flood locations.

-// Data: street graph, rain, floods, pcd stations, level data
+// Data: street graph, rain, floods,  level data

   // Show the street network map with flood points